 Even though it lacks the traditional TV action of a pilot episode, “Smoke Gets in Your Eyes” is a thoughtful and introspective start to one of the greatest shows in television history.

 Mergers & Acquisitions

-- Of the non-Don characters who make a lasting impression are: Peggy Olson, the wide-eyed secretary whose first day at the office provides a perfect substitute for the audience; Joan Holloway, the hourglass femme fatale who resembles a Renaissance painting; and Peter Campbell, the sniveling ass-kissing up-and-comer who is gonna be the character you love to hate.
+- Other characters that make a lasting impression: Peggy Olson, the wide-eyed secretary whose first day at Sterling Cooper helps introduce us to the workplace environment; Joan Holloway (played by Christina Hendricks), the buxom bombshell who resembles Jessica Rabbit; and Pete Campbell (played by Vincent Kartheiser), the privileged up-and-comer who is already the character you love to hate.

-- Don checks off all the antihero boxes, including quiet moments of introspection.
-Mad Men loves its symbolism, and the image of a fly buzzing inside a ceiling light may be more transfixing to Don than to us.
-However, it’s still a good representation of Don’s internal struggle amidst the bright lights of big business.
+- Mad Men loves its symbolism, and Don Draper has plenty of moments of quiet introspection.
+Even though the image of a fly buzzing inside a ceiling light might be more transfixing to Don than to us, it’s still a good representation of his internal struggle amidst the bright lights of big business.

 - The opening title card, which features a definition of “Mad Men” (“a term coined in the late 1950s to describe the advertising executives of Madison Avenue…They coined it”) is perhaps the only corny moment of the entire episode.
-“Oh, it’s going to be one of those types of shows,” I thought.
+“Oh, it’s going to be one of those types of shows,” I said to myself.
 Thank God I was wrong.

 - “People were buying cigarettes before Freud was born.”

 - “You were expecting me to be a man.
 My father was, too.”

 - “I’m not going to let a woman talk to me like that!”

 - “No. Everybody else’s tobacco is poisonous.
 Lucky Strikes’…is toasted.”

 - “What you call love was invented by guys like me to sell nylons.”